realworldocaml/book/en/json.md

 flags to `atdgen`.
 The important ones for JSON are:

-* `-j-std`: Convert tuples and variants into standard JSON and refuses to print NaN and infinities.
+* `-j-std`: Convert tuples and variants into standard JSON and refuse to print NaN and infinities.
 You should specify this if you intend to interoperate with services that aren't using ATD.
 * `-j-custom-fields FUNCTION`: call a custom function for every unknown field encountered, instead of raising a parsing exception.